kubevela/kubevela.github.io/docs/end-user/workflow/apply-remaining.md

 title:  Apply Remaining
 ---

-This documentation introduces how to apply remaining in `WorkflowStepDefinition`.
+This documentation introduces how to apply remaining resources via `ApplyRemaining` WorkflowStepDefinition.

 In some cases, we don't need to apply all the resources, but it's too tedious to skip the needless ones and specify them one by one.
 KubeVela provides the `ApplyRemaining` action, which allows users to filter out needless resources and apply remaining.